Asma-Zahouani/Data-Analysis-main/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Asma-Zahouani/PB/main?labpath=index.ipynb)

-## Ceci est un mini projet qui a comme tasks:
+## This is mini projet with the following tasks:
 * Importing necessary packages
 * Extracting valuable information from the dataset
   * Checking The Shape of The Dataframe